Poikilos/kc_modpack/readme.md

 Kinetic Combat for minetest

 ## Primary Features
-* ducking and defending
+* Duck or defend.
-* high and low attacks
+* Attack high or low.
-* a unique non-fantasy stat system with character building
+* Use a unique non-fantasy stat system with character building.
-* transient stats used to perform techniques
+* Use transient stats used to perform techniques.
+* Unify the interface (API) for the player entity and mobs:
-* mobs eventually should be programmed with all of the above
+  * Each mob should get all of the features above.
+  * Unify of methods for determining damage including based on armor and environment.
-* transient stats can alternatively be used to create equipment enhancements (but not how you're thinking)
+* transient stats can alternatively be used to create equipment enhancements.

 ## Known Issues
-* implement all of the above (this modpack doesn't do anything yet)
+* Implement all of the above (This modpack doesn't do anything yet.)
-* overwrite xdecor:enchantment_table
+* Overwrite xdecor:enchantment_table with the main `kc:` node.

-## Developer Notes
+## Development
-### Brainstorms
-* Table names: Workshop, Mastery, Adept, Ace, Masterwork, Master, Guru, Grand, Maven, Engineer, Experiment, R&D, Study, Dabble, Trifle, Opus
-  - War Table
-  - Masterwork Foundry
+For how to develop the modpack, see [contributing.md](contributing.md).